Tenure Review

 Relevant Policies

 The information in this manual provides guidance on implementing policy but in all instances, the policies are binding and take precedence over the information provided in this manual.
-This section is for tenure stream faculty covered under the 2015 Policy and Procedures on Academic Appointments (PPAA, Sections I to V) and any subsequent versions of that policy.
-For those tenure stream faculty who were not hired under or did not elect to be covered under the 2015 PPAA or later versions, please contact the VPFAL Office at academic.hr@utoronto.ca.
-For teaching stream faculty, consult the Continuing Status Review section (Part VII) of the PPAA.
+This section is for tenure stream faculty covered under the Policy and Procedures on Academic Appointments (PPAA), Sections I to V) and any subsequent versions of that policy.
+F For teaching stream faculty, consult the Continuing Status Review section (Part VII) of the PPAA.

 - Policy and Procedures on Academic Appointments